niol/lazygal/man/lazygal.1.md

 last generation are not and the user should manually delete files that need to be generated again.

+`lazygal` source directory crawling will follow symbolic links on directories so that you can arrange what you want to publish in any way that suits you without copying data around.

 # OPTIONS

 These programs follow the usual GNU command line syntax, with long